• Skip to primary navigation

 Of course, you can still check it out and see if this is the place for you, however, there are many other options in Vientiane.

-One of these is the newly built Viryla Boutique Hotel.
-With a swimming pool, modern rooms and very comfortable beds, this is an excellent place to base yourself during your time in Vientiane.
+A great alternative is the Viryla Boutique Hotel.
+With a swimming pool, modern rooms, and very comfortable beds, this is an excellent place to base yourself during your time in Vientiane.

 Places to visit in Laos if you have more time